zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

-When an Aleo program is going to verify that a request was done using the correct parameters, like URL, Request Body, Request Headers etc., it can take the Report Data provided, replace the Attestation Data and the Timestamp with `0u128` and then compare the result with the constant `UserData` in the program.
+When an Aleo program is going to verify that a request was done using the correct parameters, like URL, Request Body, Request Headers etc., it can take the Report Data provided, replace the Attestation Data and the Timestamp with `0u128`, hash it and compare this hash with the expected request hash in the program.

-You can also hash it and, for example, compare it with the expected hash to make sure the data comes from attesting the target with the desired parameters.
-When hashed, it's also easier to store in a mapping.
+This way we can be sure that the data comes from the desired source with the correct parameters.

 The Encoded Request Hash is created using Aleo's Poseidon8 hash as `u128`.